cosmicexplorer/native-mutex/README.md

 - `void lock(void)`

 Locks the mutex.
-Causes undefined behavior (usually everything just freezes) if this thread currently holds the lock, so be careful.
+Causes undefined behavior (usually everything just freezes) if this thread currently holds the lock (and it's not a recursive mutex), so be careful.
 This also blocks the calling thread synchronously until it is locked, so try to avoid deadlocks!

 - `void unlock(void)`